 Depreciation includes expenses related to the Company's property, plant and equipment, including capital leases.
 Amortization includes expenses related to definite-lived intangible assets.
 Depreciation and amortization is calculated using the straight-line method over the useful lives of the related assets, ranging from three to ten years.
 Leasehold improvements are amortized using the straight-line method over the shorter of the related lease terms or their useful lives.
-Depreciation and amortization is cold over the straight-line method over the shorter of the related lease terms or their useful lives.
-Depreciation and amortization is cold over the shorter of the related lease terms or their useful lives.
-Depreciation and amortization is included in cost of revenues, selling expenses, and general and administrative expenses depending on the purpose of the related asset.
+Depreciation and amortization is college, selling expenses, and general and administrative expenses depending on the purpose of the related asset.
 Depreciation and amortization for the years ended December 31, 2018 and 2017 were as follows:

-2 2018 2017
+2018 2017

 Cost of revenues \$ 4,719 \$ 1,144

 Marketing and selling expenses 1,429 208

 General and administrative expenses 2,713 1,161

-Total 8,861 2,513
+Total \$ 8,861 2,513